Home for Global Students

 • Location: Most of Oxford’s 30+ historic colleges and key academic buildings are located in or around the city centre.
 Living here removes the need for daily commuting and allows students to save significant time for study and academic commitments.
 It usually takes 5 minutes to walk to the central colleges.

 • Vibrant Culture: The city centre is full of independent cafés, restaurants, traditional pubs, theatres, and museums, offering students a lively and diverse social environment right on their doorstep.
-Students often visit well-known pubs like Century Turf Tavern, the King’s Arms and the Four Candles.
+Students often visit well-known pubs like the Turf Tavern, the King’s Arms and the Four Candles.

 • Rent: Renting student accommodation in Oxford City Centre generally costs between £180 and £350+ per week, depending on the property type, location, and level of facilities offered.